tiangua18cm/NL-AI-Query/Readme.md

  * @param roles - A list of allowed roles
  * @param apiModel - The API model for OpenAI (default: "text-davinci-003")
  * @param dbName - The name of the database (default: "default")
- * @param additionalLogic - Any additional logic to be provided to the AI
+ * @param additionalLogic - Any additional logic to be provided to the AI model (default: "None")
+ * @example const query = n